junxit/us-congress-bills-110/bill.md

   >       - **(ii)** conducting investigations;
   >       - **(iii)** reporting the results of an investigation; and
   >       - **(iv)** providing the person who is the subject of an investigation with an opportunity to respond to any Integrity Committee report.
+  >     - **(C)** *Report* With respect to any investigation that substantiates any allegation referred to the Chairperson of the Integrity Committee under paragraph (5)(B), the Chairperson of the Integrity Committee shall—
-  >     - **(C)** *Reports* The Chairperson of the Integrity Committee shall report to the Executive Chairperson of the Council the results of any investigation that substantiates any allegation certified under paragraph (5)(B).
+  >       - **(i)** submit to the Executive Chairperson of the Council a report on the results of such investigation, within 180 days (to the maximum extent practicable) after the completion of the investigation; and
+  >       - **(ii)** submit to Congress a copy of such report within 30 days after the submission of such report to the Executive Chairperson under clause (i).
   >   - **(8)** *No right or benefit* This subsection is not intended to create any right or benefit, substantive or procedural, enforceable at law by a person against the United States, its agencies, its officers, or any person.
   > - **(e)** *Application* The provisions of this section apply only to the Inspectors General (and their offices) listed in subsection (b)(1)(A) and (B).

-- **(b)** *Existing Executive Orders* Executive Order 12805, dated May 14, 1992, Executive Order 12805, dated March 21, 1996, and Executive Order 12993, dated March 26, 1996, shall have no force or effect.
+- **(b)** *Existing Executive Orders* Executive Order 12805, dated May 11, 1992, and Executive Order 12993, dated March 21, 1996, shall have no force or effect.
 - **(c)** *Conforming amendments*
   - **(1)** *Inspector General Act of 1978* The Inspector General Act of 1978 (5 U.S.C.
 App.) is amended—
     - **(A)** in sections 2(1), 4(b)(2), and 8G(a)(1)(A) by striking “section 11(2)” each place it appears and inserting “section 12(2)”; and